n0eL1405/ASF-Prometheus-Exporter/README.md

 # Requirements
 I won't explain how to install and setup anything of the required software.
 If you don't already have the software, use Google.
 - [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm) - Duh...
 - [Prometheus](https://prometheus.io/) - This is *not* a Prometheus tutorial, so I won't go into any details on how to use it.
+Basic understanding of what Prometheus is and how to use it is required.
 - [PM2](https://pm2.keymetrics.io/) - PM2 will keep the application running and restart it if it crashes.
 It is similar to Docker and has its own metrics (if you want to look into these).
 Maybe in the future I will replace it with a proper Docker container.
-- [Node.js](https://nodejs.org/en/) - I recommend using the latest LTS version.
+- [Node.js](https://nodejs.org/en/) - Tested with version `23.11.1`.
+I recommend using the latest LTS version.

 # Getting Started